ga4gh-discovery/ga4gh-case-discovery/README.md

 # GA4GH Discovery Search API

-A standard for a global federated data sharing network that allows the searching, and subsequent -optional- processing of the results on a cloud environment.
+A standard for a global federated data sharing network that allows the searching, and subsequent -optional- processing of the results in a cloud environment.

-Please note this standard is work in progress.
+Please note this standard is a work in progress.

 # Preface